 ABSOLUTELY NOT.
-The open house interview is FREE OF CHARGE.
+The open house interview does not cost anything.
 You will NOT be asked for ANY MONEY at the open house interview.

 5) So if I go to the radio station and don’t like what I see, I am free to walk away?

 ABSOLUTELY YES.
 You are under absolutely no obligation to us until your enrollment is complete.
 If you don’t believe our program is right for you after attending your open house interview, you can walk away and check out other schools.

 6) If I don’t like the radio station you send me to for my interview, can I check out another one?

 Yes, under certain conditions—namely, if there is another radio station with an opening available.
 Bear in mind that the apprenticeship (externship) s we offer are not necessarily easy to come by, since the people doing the training and mentoring are busy radio professionals with full-time careers.
 Typically we have a few select openings per month in a given area, and if we set you up with an interview at a radio station, chances are that is your best option.
 However, if for some reason you prefer not to attend class at that station, if there is another opening, we will do our best to accommodate you at our discretion.

 7) How is your apprenticeship (externship) different from an internship offered by other schools?